ashmeet13/katar/README.md

 A (hopefully) lightweight data streaming framework in pure Python
 ---

-Currently work in progress to get the basic functionality out.
+Currently work in progress to get the basic functionality out